camunda/camunda-bpm-assert/README.md

 ... and [many others](https://github.com/camunda/camunda-bpm-assert/graphs/contributors).

-In 2014, the library won the **Camunda BPM Community Award**.
+In 2014, the library won the **Camunda Platform Community Award**.

-Starting from version 3.0.0 it was adopted as part of the Camunda BPM Platform.
+Starting from version 3.0.0 it was adopted as part of the Camunda Platform.